Jonas-Meier/FrustratinglySimpleFsDet/README.md

 * --dataset: dataset to be used (e.g. `coco` or `isaid`)
 * --class-split: the class split used.
 Has to be a existant key in the dictionary CLASS_SPLIT[dataset] of the file class_splits.py
 * --gpu-ids: gpu ids to run the base-training on.
 Accepts multiple gpu ids, sets the internally used --num-gpus argument and the CUDA_VISIBLE_DEVICES environment variable appropriately
+* --layers: ResNet backbone layers
 * --bs: total batch size, not per gpu! (default: `16`)
 * --lr: larning rate (default: `0.02` for batch size 16).
 Set to `-1` for automatically linear scaling depending on batch size
 * --override-config: force overriding of already existant configs
 * --num-threads: limit amount of threads using `OMP_NUM_THREADS` environment variable.
 (Default: `1`)

 ### Fine-Tuning
+Similar to the base-trainings, fine-tunings are best run with the appropriate script, `tools/run_experiments.py`.
+We modified the original script to create a fresh config for each training and to not read in existing configs and modifying them, which required the existance of an example config for every possible configuration.
+This way, we are more flexible and the config/-directory is more clean since we just store configs we really need.
+Since the amount of possible arguments is very large, we recommend using the corresponding wrapper `wrapper_fine_tuning.py` for starting of fine-tunings.
+The most important arguments are:
+* --dataset, --class-split, --gpu-ids, --num-threads, --layers, --bs and --override-config work the same way as for the base-training
+* --classfier: use regular `fc` or `cosine` classifier
+* --tfa: use two-stage fine-tuning approach (Trains a net on only novel classes to obtain novel class initialization for regular fine-tuning), turned off by default.
+When turned off, this equals the `randinit` surgery type.
+* --unfreeze: unfreeze the whole net (backbone + proposal generator + roi head convs + roi head fcs)
+* Unfreeze certain parts of the net:
+  * --unfreeze-backbone: unfreeze backbone
+  * --unfreeze-proposal-generator: unfreeze proposal generator (e.g. RPN)
+  * --unfreeze-roi-box-head-convs: unfreeze certain ROI-Box-Head conv layers (if any).
+Set indices starting by 1.
+  * --unfreeze-roi-box-head-fcs: unfreeze certain ROI-Box-Head fc layers (if any).
+Set indices starting by 1.
+* --double-head: experimental setting with separate heads for base classes and novel classes.
+Requires the usage of exact two FC layers in the ROI Box Head and requires the heads to be split at index 2 (config ROI_BOX_HEAD.SPLIT_AT_FC)
+* --shots: shot parameter(s)
+* --seeds: seed(s) representing different data groups
+* --lr: learning rate (Default: `0.001` for batch size 16).
+Set to -1 for automatic linear scaling dependent on batch size.
+* --override-surgery: rerun surgery even if surgery model already exists (e.g. necessary when using same settings but different `double_head` setting)